For individual buyers, or those entering the market for the first time, the financial landscape is increasingly steep

 Yet, even with these strategies, meeting the requirements can be challenging.

-“The only way that you’re paying council tax without any business relief is if you don’t achieve your 182-day booking, but that can be quite challenging,” added Horton.
-The effort to let properties intensively isn’t just about compliance—it’s about keeping the investment viable in a changing regulatory and market environment.
+“The only way that you’re paying council tax without any business relief is if you don’t achieve your 182-day booking, but that can be quite challenging,” says Horton.
+The effort to let properties intensively isn’t just about compliance—it’s about keeping the investment viable for her buy-to-let investors in a changing regulatory and market environment.

-For prospective buyers, the stakes are particularly high when dealing with non-traditional structures such as wooden chalets.
+Some of her clients have been looking for cheaper ways to get on the housing ladder, but Horton has to warn some of them away from less traditional properties.
+For prospective buyers, the stakes are particularly high when dealing with structures such as wooden chalets.
 Horton also explained why these properties, often marketed as affordable alternatives, come with hidden risks.

-“They’re not mortgageable,” she said bluntly.
+“They’re not mortgageable,” she has to tell her clients.
 “It’s a depreciating purchase, just like buying a static caravan.
 At the end of the mortgage term, the property would have depreciated in value.”
 She adds that the short leases associated with such properties, often located on caravan parks or golf courses, make them even less attractive as investments.

 “It might say you’ve got a 25-year ruling with that property,” Horton added.
-For buyers still set on unconventional properties, she suggests considering static caravans in bustling parks, which often avoid council tax issues and are easier to rent out.
+For her clients who are still set on unconventional properties, she suggests considering static caravans in bustling parks, which often avoid council tax issues and are easier to rent out.

 “Pick a bustling caravan park, give it to the owner, and say, ‘Please, can you rent this?’
 They haven’t got council tax issues then,” she said.

-The policy changes are not just about taxation—they are an attempt to address the growing issue of “ghost towns”.
+The policy changes that are affecting her BTL clients are not just about raising tax revenues—they are an attempt to address the growing issue of “ghost towns”.

 “There’s a lot of empty properties across the county, and that’s creating ghost towns in many local towns,” she added.
 “I had a coffee in the village.
 Now, in the town, there isn’t a soul walking down the street.”